 Single-Sex vs Co-Educational

-Academic outcomes are comparable across both settings.
-What matters more is the individual child's preference and social needs.
+Academic outcomes are comparable across both settings — what matters more is the individual child's preference and social needs rather than any inherent advantage of either environment.

 Considerations: